GrooveHacker/fnaf-irl/README.md

 4. In the event that your scanned QR code is a `FAIL`, continue moving around.

-5. In the event that your scanned QR code is a `SUCCESS`, it's your turn to attack the guard.<br>Make your way to the guard's room and attempt to hit the `ATTACK` button on their phone at any time.<br>If they shine the flashlight at you before you hit the button, your attack has failed and you must return to the starting room.
+5. In the event that your scanned QR code is a `SUCCESS`, it's your turn to attack the guard.

+- Make your way to the guard's room and attempt to hit the `ATTACK` button on their phone at any time.

+- If they shine the flashlight at you before you hit the button, your attack has failed and you must return to the starting room.